 What Is Morton’s Neuroma?

 Morton’s neuroma is a condition that affects the ball of the foot.
-A nerve in this area becomes inflamed and thickens causing added sensation and pain signals to the brain.
+A nerve in this area becomes inflamed and thickens, causing additional sensation and pain signals to be sent to the brain.
 Patients typically develop a neuroma on one foot at a time.

 Symptoms